-Eric: --in France.
-So she's Jean d'Arc.
-We say "Joan of Arc," but so, that's a little village, Arc in France.
+Eric: --in France, sorry.
+Uh … yeah, so she’s (French pronunciation) Jean d’Arc.
+We say “Joan of Arc,” but so, that’s a little village, Arc in France.
 And God spoke to this woman.
 She was very holy, very pious.
 She prayed and she heard voices.

-But it's my estimation and the estimation of most of history that in fact, she was hearing from God and the humility, the fruit in her life, that's what tells me.
-It's an incredible humility, incredible holiness.
+But it’s my estimation and the estimation of most of history that in fact, she was hearing from God and the humility, the fruit in her life, that’s what tells you.
+It’s an incredible humility, incredible holiness.
+Um…

 Jim: She was a girl really.
-You said a woman, but she's a teenager.
+You said—

-Eric: She was basically, yeah, she's a teenager at this point and then the craziest thing happens.
-I mean, again, you have to just go with this and when you read the chapter you'll get the details.
-But at that time France was in a war with England and it was just horrible.
-It's just horrible.
+Eric: She’s a teenager at this point and … and then the craziest thing happens.
+I mean, again, you have to just go with this and when you read the chapter you’ll get the details.
+But at that time France was in a war with England and it was … it was just horrible.
+It’s just horrible.

 And God spoke to her about restoring the French king and about leading the armies of France.
 Now try to imagine a kid, a 16-year-old girl.
 She knows God is speaking to her.
 Now if you know God is speaking to you, you really know it.
-You're not thinking, yeah, I think the Lord is leading me to wear that jacket and that tie.
+You’re not thinking, yeah, I think the Lord is leading me—

 Jim: And what happened?
 Where did she go off to?

-Eric: Well, this is the craziest thing of all, is that France was so on the ropes with England at that point, it was kinda like a "What do you have to lose" moment, right?
-That the French, first of all, they grilled her and grilled her.
-And of course, they didn't take her seriously.
+Eric: Well, this is the craziest thing of all, is that France was so on the ropes with England at that point, it was kinda like a “What do you have to lose” moment, right?
+That the French leaves … first of all, they … they grilled her and grilled her.
+And of course, they didn’t take her seriously.
 I mean, she smelled of the farm and she did not speak the language of the nobles.

 But she walked into the room and was able to say things.
 God said this to me.
 And they knew for example that there was no way she could know what she said.
-And this is how the prophetic operates, right, that you know, you have to test spirits and say, like okay, if this person, you know, if you tell me something about myself, you know, is that sorcery or is that God?
+And this is how the prophetic operates, right, that you know, you have to test the spirits and say, like okay, uh … if this person, you know, can tell me something about myself, you know, is that sorcery or is that God?